DinizR/picollo/README.md

 7. You should see this on your IntelliJ Run view: ![](./code/docs/run-step3.png)

 Now that the Picollo Foundation running, lets build and install the Picollo Hot Pluggable Modules.
-To install and run the Mock Timer nano module, do the following:
+To install and run the Mock Timer pico module, do the following:

 1. On IntelliJ, select the menu File --> Open...
 2. Navigate to the "picollo-driver-level0" directory